Year 5 Team: Mr J McCabe (Class Teacher)

 Another brilliant school week is in the bag as this half term continues to tick on by!

 In Maths, we have worked incredibly hard whilst tackling some assessments that will check our understanding of the learning that we have encountered this year so far.
-Alongside this, we have also focused on reading timetables and even became TV producers as we created our own TV channels which incorporated our understanding of 12- and 24-hour time.
-Next week, we will move onto finding equivalent fractions, decimals and percentages.
+Next week, we will move onto statistics and interpreting bar charts, pictograms and tables.

 So another great week comes to an end and the weekend awaits.
 See you all on Monday!